thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 relay field in the `version` message to 0, allowing unfiltered access to `inv` messages announcing new transactions.

-Bitcoin Core does not require a `filterclear` message before a replacement filter is loaded with `filterload`.
+Dash Core does not require a `filterclear` message before a replacement filter is loaded with `filterload`.
 It also doesn't require a `filterload` message before a `filterclear` message.